nickodelab/tourradar/README.md

 -   [Optimizely](https://www.optimizely.com/): you can create A/B testing to check and implement improvements continuously

--   [Hotjar](https://www.hotjar.com/): hotjar allow you to get real recordings from your users and understand much better possible issues to improve
+-   [Hotjar](https://www.hotjar.com/): hotjar allows you to get real recordings from your users and understand much better possible issues to improve

 -   [Google Search Console](https://search.google.com/search-console/about): this tool can be really useful because you can get recommendations about how Google sees and crawls your site.

 Again, one of the most useful tools you can use during your development process is the browser inspector.
 For example, in Google Chrome you have several tabs or sections inside the Chrome inspector to maintain UX.
 To mention one tab:

--   Performance tab: allows you to record user flows to analyze page load times and other relevant performance information related to each page accessed during the user interaction
+-   Performance tab: allows you to record user flows to analyze loading page time and other relevant performance information related to each page accessed during the user interaction

 ![Browser Tools to inspect breakpoints](./doc/performance-tab.png)